 Ingredient Name: Vitamin E (Alpha-Tocopherol Acetate)

 What is it?
 Vitamin E is fat-soluble vitamin and a powerful antioxidant.
 Food sources include green leafy vegetables (like broccoli and spinach), oils, sunflower seeds, nuts, grains, and fruits (like kiwi and mangos).
 We use the acetate form of vitamin E, the most stable form of vitamin E, in our products.
-Over the decades, vitamin E has been shown to decrease inflammation, protect against sun damage, improve the appearance of wrinkles, and support skin hydration.
-Studies have shown vitamin E to be an effective remedy for common aliments including atopic dermatitis, acne, and psoriasis.
+Over the decades, vitamin E has been used to help decrease inflammation, protect against sun damage, improve the appearance of wrinkles, and support skin hydration. *

 Keen, Mohammad Abid and Iffat Hassan.
 “Vitamin E in dermatology” Indian dermatology online journal vol. 7,4 (2016): 311-5.

 Nachbar, F, and H C Korting.
 “The Role of Vitamin E in Normal and Damaged Skin.”
 Current Neurology and Neuroscience Reports., U.S. National Library of Medicine, Jan.
 1995, www.ncbi.nlm.nih.gov/pubmed/7633944.

 “Vitamin E and Skin Health.”
 Linus Pauling Institute, 2 Jan.
 2019, lpi.oregonstate.edu/mic/health-disease/skin-health/vitamin-E.